graham136/Xamarin-Dynamic-FormField-Configuration-Validation/README.md

 # Xamarin-Dynamic-Forms-Validation
-1. Written in visual studio2019.
+1. Written in Visual Studio2019.